mondogoat/xendit-challenge/README.md

 And I call update qr endpoint with valid qr_id and a request body not in json format\
 Then status code should be 400\
 And I get an error message that the request passed is not a valid json format

+Manual QA Engineer question 2:\
+The test case we should create for that is a consumer-driven contract test case where we have a contract from microservice A(provider) and make sure that it would always return the needed fields from the response that microservice B(consumer) would need.
+This way, we know that for any new version of microservice A, the functionality of microservice B and all other microservices that gets a contract from the provider will not break.